rackerlabs/design-system/_component_design/button-drop-down.md

 In addition to the best practices outlined in [simple buttons]({{site.baseURL}}/components/buttons.html), consider the following best practices when you construct a drop-down button:

 - While a drop-down button reduces the clutter on a page, drop-down buttons conceal user options.
 Consider listing all options as an alternative to concealing options within a button.
 - Ensure that you label a basic drop-down button accurately.
-A user should be able to predict the options available in the drop-down menu.
+The user should be able to predict the options that are available in the drop-down menu.

 {% endcolumn %}